fragaria/charts/apps/adv-zanet/README.md

-# Adventura stack website
+# Adventura stack admin (Zanet)

 ## Introduction

-This chart bootstraps a website deployment from adventura stack on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an admin deployment from adventura stack on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites